Jack Fox (actor)

 Jack Louis Fox (born 17 September 1985) is a British actor.
 He is part of the Fox family.
-He is the fourth son of James Fox and his late wife Mary, his uncles are Robert and Edward Fox.
-Fox began his career in television starring in the critically acclaimed Fresh Meat (2011).
+He is the fourth son of James Fox and his late wife Mary.
+His uncles are Robert and Edward Fox.
+Fox began his career in television starring in the Fresh Meat (2011).
 Roles in the Golden Globe-nominated National Geographic series Genius, BBC One’s Privates, Upstart Crow, NBC's Dracula, ITV’s Mr. Selfridge, Lewis, Midsomer Murders, and Crackle’s Snatch followed.
 He played a leading Role in Sky Atlantic's Riviera (2019), which smashed records for their biggest debut series ever, making it their most downloaded show in history.
-He continues to play a lead role in Andrew Davies's ITV/Masterpiece (PBS) produced Sanditon (2020-present).
-Most recently he can be seen in BBC One's hit drama Cheaters (2022).
+He continues to play a lead role in Andrew Davies's ITV/Masterpiece (PBS) produced Sanditon (2020–present).
+Most recently he can be seen in the second season of BBC One's drama Cheaters (2024).